Topics » Food Sustainability » How One Lecture Made an Ocean of Difference

-All the health information in the Plant-Based Nutrition Certificate Program has been invaluable to me in my life and in my work as a writer and conscious lifestyle educator.
-However, one of the program’s lectures that had the most impact on me personally was actually not about health per se — it was about a precious resource on our planet.
+I found all the health information in the Plant-Based Nutrition Certificate Program invaluable to my life and my work as a writer and conscious lifestyle educator.
+However, of all the program’s lectures, the one that had the most impact on me was not actually about health per se—it was about a precious resource on our planet.

 As I listened to Cornell professor and oceanographer Dr. Bruce Monger talk about the state of our oceans, I felt sick to my stomach, and a lump rose in my throat.
 At the rate we’re going, he told us, our seas could be barren by 2048.
 Barren?
 I rewound and listened to it again.
 Could it be possible?
 I sat in shocked silence as I confirmed what he said.

-Living most of my life near the Pacific Ocean (and my earliest years summering at the Atlantic), I have a special connection with sea life.
+Living most of my life near the Pacific Ocean (and summering near the Atlantic during my earliest years), I have a special connection with sea life.
 I bring my young children to the San Diego-area seashore weekly, where they marvel at all the tiny creatures in the tide pools, and my husband surfs with dolphins and sea lions.
 When I heard Dr. Monger’s lecture, I knew I needed to spread his urgent message and help save our precious oceans, but I didn’t know how.

-The opportunity arose, serendipitously, a few months later, when my kids and I came across two starving California sea lion pups on our local beach.
-I looked out toward the water and saw the fishing trawlers closer to shore than I ever remembered seeing them before, and that sick feeling I had when listening to Dr. Monger’s lecture returned to me full force.
+The opportunity arose serendipitously a few months later when my kids and I came across two starving California sea lion pups on our local beach.
+As I looked out toward the water and saw the fishing trawlers closer to shore than I ever remembered, that sick feeling I had when listening to Dr. Monger returned in full force.
 It was time.

 The following weeks led to me learning about the crisis of the California sea lions – a record number of pups were washing up on Southern California beaches, malnourished and dying.
 My 7-year-old daughter and I decided we needed to do something.
 She created a fundraiser for the Pacific Marine Mammal Center (PMMC) in Laguna Beach, which rescues, rehabilitates and releases sea lions.
 And I did what I do best – started writing articles.

-Haven completed the Plant-Based Nutrition Certificate Program, I had a doorway to contact Dr. Monger and interview him for a piece I wrote for The Huffington Post, in which I made the connection between eating fish and the crisis with sea lions and our oceans.
-I love connecting for people how choosing a whole food, plant-based diet has such a bigger impact than simply on our own health – it has countless benefits for us and beyond us.
-When I can illustrate this with specific situations like the sea lions (whose food supply is impacted by overfishing), I see people’s lights turn on.
+Having completed the Plant-Based Nutrition Certificate Program, I had a doorway to contact Dr. Monger and interview him for a piece I wrote for The Huffington Post, in which I connected eating fish with the crisis facing the sea lions and our oceans.
+I love helping people connect with the benefits of choosing a whole food, plant-based diet.
+These benefits, both for and beyond us, are countless.
+They include so much more than our physical health.
+When I can illustrate this with specific situations like the sea lions (whose food supply is impacted by overfishing), I see the lights turn on in people’s heads.

-More than 1,100 people “liked” that Huffington Post article, and my daughter raised over $900 for the PMMC with her fundraiser.
+More than 1,100 people engaged with that article by liking it, and my daughter raised over $900 for the PMMC with her fundraiser.
 (She also recently gave a TEDx Talk about it.)
-We’re making a small difference in spreading the message about our culture’s diet and our ocean life, and we’ll continue to do more.
-I’m so grateful Dr. Monger’s lecture was included in the course, and I hope more students will speak out on this issue as well.
+We’re making a small difference in spreading the message about our culture’s diet and its effects on ocean life, and we’ll continue to do more.
+I’m so grateful Dr. Monger’s lecture was included in the course, and I hope more students will speak out on this issue.

 “Every drop in the ocean counts.”